 Origins: Our earliest sighting of this story about a son's last encounter with his mother was its appearance as an Internet newsgroup post in November 2005, and it has landed in the snopes.com inbox many times since then.
 While the item is lacking in checkable details (no names, dates, or locations are given) and is therefore not subject to being vetted or disproved, it is clear that whatever its veracity may be, there is something in the tale itself that resonates with

 The moral of the story about a final dinner shared by mother and son is that praiseworthy tasks should be performed in the here and now rather than put off for some later date.
 The narrative drives home its message by having the mother die shortly after her evening with her son, thereby underscoring the lesson that "someday" doesn't always come — that the people we always promised ourselves we'd find time to be nice to don't always live long enough to see it.
 "Follow the dutiful son's example and act now," says the tale, "lest for you and yours tomorrow not come."

-The cyber-circulated version of this tale is a shortened form of a piece that appeared in Reader's Digest in 1995, and that a condensed version of a longer article from Woman's Day.
+The cyber-circulated version of this tale is a shortened form of a piece that appeared in Reader's Digest in 1995, and that piece was a condensed version of a longer article from Woman's Day.
 This David Farrell story, titled "That 'Other Woman' in My Life," does not, however, conclude with the death of the mother; instead, that one dinner works to form the basis of ongoing interaction between them which itself works to further enrich the writer's life.
 Here is how it ended in Reader's Digest, picking up from the point in the story where the son tells his wife he'd enjoyed his evening with his mother more than he'd thought he would (which occurs just before the "died of a massive heart attack" section in the online version):